 A tin ceiling makes a statement and has a soft, silver finish that pulls in the silvery tones of the fixtures and faucet.
 The faucet speaks for itself, adding drama and interest.
-Onereason it works so well is that there was a large space near the bay windows.
-In addition to the faucet placement, its blend of beauty and functionality add to its shine.
+One reason it works so well is that there was a large space near the bay windows.
+In addition to the faucet placement, its blend of beauty and functionality adds to its shine.

 Specialty storage makes the kitchen experience even that much more special.
-There is pull-out spice storage near the range and the island has a bread drawer, silverware organizer and roll-outs for small appliances.
-Appliances were well-thought-out and include a large refrigerator armoire and convection microwave near the range.
+There is pull-out spice storage near the range and the island has a bread drawer, silverware organizer, and roll-outs for small appliances.
+Appliances were well-thought-out and included a large refrigerator armoire and convection microwave near the range.

 “From the layout to the appliances and colors, this kitchen now has a traditional style that is impressive and in line with the rest of the home,” noted Laura.